 Macduffs soap company

-Macduffs Old Stratchona splash
+Macduffs Old Stratchona shave soap

 Notes: Bergamot, Lemon, Basil, Tarragon, Rosewood, Geranium, Tree Moss Blend, Mushroom Absolute, Carnation Absolute, Vetiver, Tonka Bean, White Patchouli